 For radars with an asymmetrical spectrum (e.g. magnetron based radars), the B-40 bandwidth can be offset from the frequency of maximum emission level, but the necessary bandwidth, BN and preferably the overall occupied bandwidth should be contained completely within the allocated band as stipulated in section 4 of Annex 8 of recommendation ITU-R SM.1541-6 [i.3].

-The application of this rule is illustrated in figure 1.
+The application of this rule is illustrated in figure B.1.